GSS-Cogs/de-templater/README.md

 # de-templater

-An script that creates standard templates with boilerplate for common data transformation scenarios.
+A script that creates standard templates with boilerplate for common data transformation scenarios.

 ## Install